 Originally, Reting monastery belonged to the Kadam school of Tibetan Buddhism.
-Later, Tsongkhapa reformed Kadam, which transformed to Gelug school.
+Later, Tsongkhapa reformed Kadam, which transformed into Gelug school.
 Reting monastery became an important monastic center.
 It had a very close connection with Dalai Lamas.

 The monastery is the seat of Reting Rinpoche.
 The Rinpoche is responsible for the search of Dalai Lama, after his death.
 While the Dalai Lama is young, the Reting Rinpoche becomes a Regent and a tutor.

 The Nunnery is located about 16 km away from Drigung Til Monastery and most people visit both on the same day.
 The nunnery history goes back to the 8th century and closely connected with King Trisong Detsen’s wife Yeshe Tsogyal and Padma Sambhava.
 They spend time meditating in the caves around the present-day nunnery complex.
 Many Tibetans visit the nunnery’s medicinal hotspring.
 You can also have a lovely day hike around the nunnery with a view on mountain streams and magnificent narrow gorge.

 TOURS VISITING NORTHERN TIBET

 This 6 days private tour starts in Lhasa.
 In the capital of Tibet, you will visit UNESCO World Heritage sites: Potala Palace and Jokhang Temple, as well as the most impressive Buddhist Monasteries.
 After you spend time acclimatizing to the high altitude we will head North to Namtso Lake.